Skip to main content

 Initial Consult

-Northwestern researchers who are planning to process and analyze sensitive data should reach out to set up a consultation with RCDS to confirm whether Nightingale is a good fit for the project and to estimate costs associated with using this resource.
+Northwestern researchers planning to process and analyze sensitive data should set up a consultation with RCDS to confirm whether Nightingale is a good fit for the project and to estimate the costs associated with using this resource.

-• a description of the research project, timeline, and an outline of the analysis plan.
+• A description of the research project and timeline

-Cost estimates are based on the amount of batch computing hours and data storage needed.
-The number of users who require access to this data as well as software to be used will help us make these estimates.
+Cost estimates are based on the batch computing hours and data storage needed.

 Request a consultation